-A rare, usually fatal disease most commonly seen in women that is best managed in centers with expertise in pulmonary hypertension.
+A rare, frequently fatal disease, most commonly seen in women, that is best managed in centers with expertise in pulmonary hypertension.

 Presenting symptoms and signs are nonspecific and include dyspnea on exertion, fatigue, and a loud pulmonary component of the second heart sound.

 Diagnosis of exclusion.
 Transthoracic Doppler echocardiography and right heart catheterization can diagnose pulmonary hypertension.
 Laboratory tests and imaging studies can rule out known causes of pulmonary hypertension.

 General supportive therapy includes oral anticoagulants, diuretics, supplemental oxygen, and digoxin.